RitwikGupta/PittCourseAPI/CONTRIBUTING.md

 ### GitHub Workflows

 Note that we use automated GitHub workflows to check incoming PRs.
-For you as a contributor, this means that GitHub will run `black` and `pytest` on your PR.
+For you as a contributor, this means that GitHub will run `flake8`, `black`, and `pytest` on your PR.
+For more information on the commands that we run as part of our workflows, please see our [workflows directory](.github/workflows).
 Make sure your code pass all workflows before requesting a review.